-Living with Covid plan to restore our freedom - PM

-What are the UK's 'Living with Covid' plans?
+Living with Covid plan to restore our freedom - PM What are the UK's 'Living with Covid' plans?

-The evolution of building surveying education during COVID-19

-- In January and February 2020, as the pandemic was starting to gain momentum and spreading around the globe, universities in the UK were beginning to consider how to react.
+The evolution of building surveying education during COVID-19 - In January and February 2020, as the pandemic was starting to gain momentum and spreading around the globe, universities in the UK were beginning to consider how to react.
 As a sector, UK higher education is relatively familiar with web-based methods of communication, teaching, and learning.
 In fact, the University College of Estate Management (formerly the College of Estate Management) and the traditional home of RICS correspondence courses, operates their business totally online.
 A lot of universities operate a Virtual Learning Environment (VLE) which allows them to communicate with their students and provides the opportunity to interact with them in terms of online courses and assessments, and as a depository for learning materials.
 This is allowing the students to revisit the materials to embed or reinforce their learning or to catch up if a session was missed.
 Common VLE's include Blackboard, WebCT, and Moodle.
 Their functionality and features are all relatively similar.
 Although the physical libraries were closed, universities operate electronic libraries which offer access to a large number of electronic databases, and a growing number of books and journals, ensuring that the students and staff, can continue to access the majority of relevant information for their studies and research.
+Note: Further information and the UCEM e-Library Portrait is provided later within Knowledge Foundations.
 Further information and access to the article 'The evolution of building surveying education during COVID-19', in full.
 Access further information about UCEM's Supported Online Learning > e-Library.

-Will COVID-19 accelerate construction's digital transformation?
+Lessons Learned - Did COVID-19 accelerate construction's digital transformation?

 - With many industry professionals forced to work remotely, is now the perfect time for construction to get up to speed with all things BIM and digital?
-Construction Manager magazine finds out if the coronavirus will change the way we work forever.
+Construction Manager magazine discusses if the coronavirus changed the way we work forever.
 David Philp - Global BIM/MIC consultancy director, AECOM says, "It's an opportunity to rethink how we can use technology and innovate."
-(Philp 2020)

-Mark Boyle - Global design direct, Robert Bird says, 'Our digital processes lend themselves to remote working.'
+(Philp 2020) Mark Boyle - Global design direct, Robert Bird says, 'Our digital processes lend themselves to remote working.'
 (Boyle 2020), and Gary Fannon - Technology director, Turner and Townsend says, 'Early digital adopters will be reaping the rewards.'
-(Fannon 2020)

-Andrew Gamblen - Digital manager, Willmott Dixon says, 'People will become more comfortable collaborating remotely.'
-(Gamblen 2020)

-Richard Saxon - CBE Chairman of JCT, client adviser at Deploi BIM Strategies says, "Wartime scenarios" will push the digital agenda.'
-(Saxon 2020)

-Read the Construction Management (formerly Construction Manager) article 'Will Covid-19 accelerate construction's digital transformation', in full.

-What will the post-pandemic office look like? - With remote working seemingly here to stay, anecdotal evidence suggests that firms are looking to cut office space by up to 40%.
+(Fannon 2020) Andrew Gamblen - Digital manager, Willmott Dixon says, 'People will become more comfortable collaborating remotely.'
+(Gamblen 2020) Richard Saxon - CBE Chairman of JCT, client adviser at Deploi BIM Strategies says, "Wartime scenarios" will push the digital agenda.'
+(Saxon 2020) Read the Construction Management (formerly Construction Manager) article 'Will Covid-19 accelerate construction's digital transformation', in full.
+Related links: What will the post-pandemic office look like? - With remote working seemingly here to stay, anecdotal evidence suggests that firms are looking to cut office space by up to 40%.
 How is the workplace having to evolve to remain relevant?
 Read the Construction Management article, 'What will the post-pandemic office look like?' in full.
 'Generation Work from Home' - the impact of default flexible working - The UK government has announced proposals to make flexible working a 'day one' right for employees, as part of reforms to the Flexible Working Regulation 2014.
 Read the Shoosmiths article, 'Generation Work from Home' - the impact of default flexible working' in full.

-Free content related to Coronavirus, the management of epidemics and the wider impact on society resources related to the Coronavirus group of viruses, and epidemics more broadly.
+Free content related to Coronavirus, the management of epidemics and the wider impact on society

-© Emerald Publishing 2021

-Emerald Publishing, one of the UCEM e-Library subscription services, have brought together a number of research
+© Emerald Publishing 2021 Emerald Publishing, one of the UCEM e-Library subscription services, have brought together a number of research resources related to the Coronavirus group of viruses, and epidemics more broadly.